Atlanta: Activities & Attractions

 ABV Art Agency & Gallery is a small art gallery just off the Beltline near Krog Street Market.
 ABV Gallery was founded by artist/designer Greg Mike and promotes work by both local and international artists.
 ABV Gallery is open every day except Sunday and features rotating exhibits.

 Not in town during Drink n Doodle?
 No problem!
-They are currently online due to Covid-19!
-Watch the art being created on twitch, then make a purchase through the online auction!
+They are now doing the art auction online!
 Schedule and more information available on ABV’s Facebook or Instagram.

 The main art museum in Atlanta is the High Museum of Art.
 With more than 15,000 works of art in its collection, the High has become one of the leading art museums in the Southeast.
 The High is located within the Woodruff Arts Center, alongside the Alliance Theatre & Symphony Hall.